 When it comes to paying off your car loan early, you have a few options.
 You can pay an additional amount each month along with your normal monthly payments.
 You can also make a big lump sum payment or several big lump sum payments.

-If you are in a stronger financial position than when you first bought the car and your credit score has improved, refinancing can also help you pay off your debt faster if you can get a shorter term with increased payments and a better interest rate.
+If you are in a stronger financial position than when you first bought the car and your credit score has improved, refinancing can also help you pay off your debt faster if you can get a shorter term with increased payments and even a better interest rate.

 You might also want to consider simply downsizing your vehicle to a more cost-efficient option.
 This will lower your overall car loan amount and decrease your monthly payments.